Exhibit: The Sawmills of Salmon Bay and the Ship Canal

 8:30am - 4:30pm

 This exhibit features drawings, maps, and other records from the King County Archives, with photographs from the Seattle Municipal Archives.
-The majority of the records displayed were created to document the anticipated impact of the raising of the water level along the shore of Salmon Bay.
+The majority of the materials in the exhibit were created to document the anticipated impact of the raising of the water level along the shore of Salmon Bay.
 The exhibit offers a glimpse at the workings of early 20th Century sawmills and the life of the workers who ran them.
-While focusing primarily on the effects of the Ship Canal on the mill industry, it also touches on labor issues and the regional role of Ballard’s mills from the 1890s through United States engagement in World War I.
+It touches on the history of Ballard’s mills, labor issues of the time, and the impact of the canal on Ballard’s Shingletown.